Persuade Your Customers by Labeling Them

 Labeling as a Selling Tool

 In a selling context, there are many ways the labeling approach can be used to align your product or service with the behaviors, beliefs, and values of your customers.
-For example:

 “One thing you’ll find about us is that we are completely customer-obsessed.
 We believe when it comes to your investment, the experience is the product, so we focus just as much on post-sale support as we do on our solutions.”